Crawling (song): Bonus content

 The bonus feature on the CD is the same footage that is a hidden easter egg on Frat Party at the Pankake Festival.
 However, the footage here is uncensored, while the footage on "Frat Party" is censored.

 A "Strictly Limited Numbered Edition" DVD single was also released which includes a live version of "Crawling" that was performed at the Dragon Festival, though the audio is dubbed with the studio version of the song.
 The video has a multiple camera angle feature which allows viewers to see different camera angles of the performance with the use of the DVD remote control.
 The DVD also has four 30-second live snippets of "One Step Closer", "By Myself", "With You", and "A Place for My Head".
 The live video of "Crawling" is available on Warner Bros.
 Records YouTube channel, which was uploaded on February 9, 2010.
 The video is also available as a DVD extra to "Frat Party at the Pankake Festival".

-Cover versions
+Notable cover versions

 Coldplay frontman Chris Martin performed a solo piano rendition of "Crawling" live in early August 2017.
-The performance was a tribute to Chester Bennington, who died on July 20, 2017, from suicide.
+The performance was a tribute to Chester Bennington, who died by suicide on July 20, 2017.

-The song was performed by the band along with Bring Me the Horizon vocalist Oliver Sykes filling in for Chester's vocals and DJ and record producer Zedd on drums during the Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington show at the Hollywood Bowl on October 27, 2017.

 Staind frontman Aaron Lewis performed a tribute version of "Crawling" live on stage on August 10, 2017, at Look Park in Florence, Massachusetts.

-Jared Leto of 30 Seconds to Mars included Crawling in a mashup tribute to Bennington.
+Jared Leto of 30 Seconds to Mars included "Crawling" in a mashup tribute to Bennington.

-American rock band New Years Day performed a cover version on their 2018 EP Diary of a Creep.

-A cover version by Dream State is featured on the 2018 compilation album Songs That Saved My Life.

-American heavy metal band Bad Wolves performed a cover version on their Patreon account in May 2020.

-American singer-songwriter Terry Blade performed a cover version on his 2021 debut album American Descendant of Slavery, the Album which was later featured in a visual media rendition created and directed by Jay Carney that won "Best Music Video" at V.i.Z.
-Film Fest 2021.